shahryarfp/Mars-Surface-Semantic-Segmentation/README.md

 ## Getting Started

 1. **Data Setup**:
    Place the provided dataset files in the appropriate paths as indicated in the notebooks.
-Make sure `mars_for_students.npz` and `cleaned_training_set.npz` are accessible.

 2. **Dependencies**:
    - Python 3.x